-On May 8, 2018, Torq acquired the rights to the West Mercur gold project.
-The project consists of approximately 4,000 hectares of mineral rights in western Utah and is located about 60 km southwest of Salt Lake City, 5 km west of the historic Mercur gold mine, and 20 km southwest from Bingham Canyon - one of the top producing copper and gold mines in the world
+On May 8, 2018, the Company entered a share exchange agreement with Rush Valley Exploration ("RVX") and its three principal shareholders (the "Mercur Agreement") to acquire a 100% interest in RVX and the West Mercur gold project.
+The project consists of approximately 4,000 hectares of mineral rights in western Utah and is located about 60 km southwest of Salt Lake City, 5 km west of the historic Mercur gold mine, and 20 km southwest from Bingham Canyon - one of the top producing copper and gold mines in the world.